MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 > * Understand the source code used to build a visual
 > * Package your visual.

-Important :exclamation:
-The purpose of this tutorial is to help you understand how a visual is structured and written.
-We recommend that you clone the source code from here and use it to follow along this tutorial.
-You can also create your own new visual and replace the source code where necessary to create your own bar chart visual from the beginning.

->[!IMPORTANT]
+>[!NOTE]
 >
 >The purpose of this tutorial is to help you understand how a visual is structured and written.
-For the source code of the simple bar chart that we create in this tutorial, see [Simple bar code](https://github.com/blackleaden/PowerBI-visuals-sampleBarChart/tree/barChartTutorial).
+For the source code of the simplified bar chart that we create in this tutorial, see [Simple bar code](https://github.com/blackleaden/PowerBI-visuals-sampleBarChart/tree/barChartTutorial).
->For the full source code of a bar chart with more advanced features, including tool-tips, selection, and a context menu, see [PowerBI visuals sample bar chart](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart)
+>For the full source code of a bar chart with more features, including [tool-tips](add-tooltips.md) and a [context menu](context-menu.md), see [PowerBI visuals sample bar chart](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart)
->We recommend that you clone the above code and use it to follow along this tutorial.
-Alternatively, you can also create your own new visual and replace or edit the code where necessary to create your own bar chart visual from the beginning.
+>We recommend that you clone the above code and use it to follow along in this tutorial.
+Alternatively, you can create a new visual and replace or edit the code where necessary to create your own bar chart visual from the beginning.

 ## Set up your environment

-Before you can start developing your Power BI visual, set up your environment for developing a Power BI visual.

 [!INCLUDE[Power B I tutorials prerequisites](../../includes/visual-tutorial-prerequisites.md)]